KCL-20114777/Group33.7CCSMMDD.Coursework/README.md

 5. Use the Sandbox model "**Test Demo**" to create new Grammar.
 Refer the attached 'User manual' for the steps to follow and other reference screenshots.

+6. Click 'Green' button on the Dialpad to start using the IVR Tool.

 ### Reference documents:
 1. User Manual (Steps to follow) :